sinch/docs/docs/sms/sms-guide.md

 iPhones will only display a link preview if the URL is at the beginning or the end of the message. iOS will not render a preview for a URL in the middle of a message, or even just surrounded by periods or quotation marks.

-### Behaviour on Android
+### Behavior on Android

-Depending on the device but if the recipient has googles Messages app or Samsung you should be able to see previews if the phone has been updated after June 2018
+Depending on the device but, if the recipient has Google's Messages app or Samsung you should be able to see previews if the phone has been updated after June 2018.